geraldvillorente/zeus/README.md

 #1 Check if request is handled by Fastly.

-`curl -svo /dev/null test.pif.today -H "Fastly-Debug: true"`
+`curl -svo /dev/null domain.com -H "Fastly-Debug: true"`

 To that end the above curl request if handled by Fastly will emit some extra Fastly debug headers.